Student Fees 2014

 - Undergraduate Course Fees

 - Student Services and Amenities Fees Higher Education

-You can make your own estimate of your course fees by totaling the individual cost of each unit that you will study in your course.
-Fees by Unit are available below:
+You can estimate you course fees by totalling the individual cost of each unit that you will study in your course.
+Fees by unit are available below:

 How do I apply for Government Assistance to pay my fees?

 Government assistance is available through a variety of student loans schemes and discounts for upfront payment of fees.

 Eligible students wishing to access any of the government loan schemes listed below for payment of tuition fees should complete a 'Request for Commonwealth Assistance' form.
 You can submit this form online via the Help Assistance tab under the 'Manage my course' section of the Current Students webpage.
 Check details below to find out whether you are eligible for assistance.

 You can apply for separate government loans to cover tuition, student amenities fees and for study overseas.

 - HECS-HELP Information Booklet - information on tuition assistance

 - SA-HELP Information Booklet - information on Student Amenities assistance